University of Portsmouth: Finances

-The University of Portsmouth is worth £1.1 billion to the British economy and brings £476 million to the city, an independent assessment in 2017 has shown.
+According to an independent assessment in 2017, the University of Portsmouth is worth £1.1 billion to the British economy and brings £476 million to the city.

 Academic profile

 Portsmouth offers more than 200 undergraduate degrees and 150 postgraduate degrees, as well as 65 research degree programs.

-The university formerly validated BSc (Hons) degrees in Acupuncture and MSc courses in Traditional Chinese medicine that were carried out by the London College of Traditional Acupuncture and Oriental Medicine, a private education provider that collapsed in early 2011.

 Research

 Over 60% of research submitted by the university to REF2014 was rated as world-leading and internationally excellent.
-In two subject areas respectively - Allied Health Professions, Dentistry, Nursing and Pharmacy, and Physics - 90% and 89% of all research submitted was rated as world leading and internationally excellent.
+In two subject areas respectively – Allied Health Professions, Dentistry, Nursing and Pharmacy, and Physics – 90% and 89% of all research submitted was rated as world leading and internationally excellent.

-In 2017 Alessandro Melis and Steffen Lehmann created the interdisciplinary project CRUNCH: Climate Resilient Urban Nexus Choices: Operationalising the Food-Water-Energy Nexus.
-This is a £1.6 million research project funded by Horizon 2020, Belmont Forum, ESRC and other funding bodies.
-University of Portsmouth is leading the project.
-The partners are five universities from Miami, Eindhoven, Gdansk, Uppsala and Taiwan.
-Crunch involves universities, local authorities and small business.
+The university received the highest overall rating of Gold in the most recent Teaching Excellence Framework in 2021, one of only 27 Gold rated universities in England and one of five Gold rated universities in the South East.

 Rankings

-The University of Portsmouth is one of only four universities in the south east to achieve the highest Gold rating in the Teaching Excellence Framework (TEF).

-Most recently, in the 2022 edition of the Good University Guide – compiled by The Times and Sunday Times – the university was ranked near the bottom at 88 out of 132.
+Portsmouth was rated in the top 401–500 universities in the world by the Times Higher Education World University Rankings for 2025, #635 by QS World University Rankings for 2026, #901-1,000 by Academic Ranking of World Universities for 2024, #558 by U.S. News & World Report for 2025-2026, and #847 by CWUR rankings for 2025.

-Internationally, the university was ranked 98th in Times Higher Education's ‘100 under 50’ rankings of international modern universities 2017 but did not make the list in any subsequent year.
+Internationally, the university was ranked 98th in Times Higher Educations '100 under 50' rankings of international modern universities 2017, but did not make the list in any subsequent year.

-Portsmouth was rated in the top 501 – 600 universities in the world by the Times Higher Education World University Rankings 2022.
+The University of Portsmouth was one of four universities in 2017 in the south east to achieve the highest Gold rating in the Teaching Excellence Framework (TEF).

 Student life

-The University of Portsmouth Students’ Union (UPSU) is a registered charity that represents and supports all UoP students, who automatically become members upon registering for their course.
-The Students’ Union offers members support services, development opportunities and represent them at different levels throughout the university, in the community and beyond.
+The University of Portsmouth Students' Union (UPSU) is a registered charity that represents and supports all UoP students, who automatically become members upon registering for their course.
+The Students' Union offers members support services, development opportunities and represent them at different levels throughout the university, in the community and beyond.